go-rod/wayang/README.md

 Selectors is a map of key-pair values which are queried through the use of the dollar symbol.
 In the example above, we define a selector with the name `selector_name`.
-When executing an action, you can refer to the selector by that name by using the the string `$selector_name`.
+When executing an action, you can refer to the selector by that name by using the string `$selector_name`.

 ### Actions